GhadeerHayek/TMS-Flask/README.md

 for users upon manager’s approval of their registration request.
 - It’s also responsible for resolving meeting schedule conflicts.

-_For more details, you can check **TrainingManagementSystemRequirements.pdf** attached in the repository_
+_For more details regarding the requirements, you can check **TrainingManagementSystemRequirements.pdf** attached in the repository_

+_Software Documentation is attached in the repository, check **tms-report.pdf**_

-Have a nice look: http://tmstraininghub.click/
+Have a nice look at:  http://tmstraininghub.click/

 **Contributors**

 Ghadeer Alhayek (ghadeerhayek2001@gmail.com)

-Ayah Alshawwwa
+Ayah Elshawa